Training Sharing Stories on Contested Histories

 - Both from a practical as well as a theoretical point of view, participants explore the relevancy of contemporary museums.
 As a strategy to overcome grid-locked discussions and polarised bubbles, constructive and empathic multivocal storytelling is investigated.

 - Through activity-oriented assignments and workshops participants experience the various concepts of exhibiting, storytelling, tour-guiding and educational programmes and as such get a new and immersed understanding of this way of exploring museum collections and their stories.

 - Because we are working as professionals amongst professionals there will be a constant flux of exchanging knowledge, ideas and concepts.
 As such a community of practice for peer-learning and co-creation will arise that is influential, beneficial for all involved and through the use of new media interconnected and sustainable.

-To read more about the programme and summary of the edition in 2018 and for more information on the lectures and the readings, please click on the links at the bottom of this page.
+To read more about the editions in 2018 and 2019 and for more information on the lectures and the readings, please click on the links at the bottom of this page.